 Stabilizing consumption would stagnate materialistic economic growth

 The purpose of this presentation is not to resolve the paradox, but to show the relevance of "Ecological Sustainability" for engineers and other professionals.
 Due to the ubiquity of sustainability issues (all locations, all industries, all human activities), at least one course in "Ecological Sustainability" should be required in all professional programs (undergraduate and graduate levels), as well as continuing education programs.
-For K-12 and other programs, see the following:
+For some good educational resources, see the following:

 The objective of the Sustainable Development Simulation (SDSIM) is to analyze trade-offs between human development and economic development priorities.
 It is a global model, in the tradition of Limits to Growth and other similar projects.
 However, it attempts to take into account both material resources, which are limited, and human resources such as wisdom and the human capacity for adaptation, which are not physically limited.
 The time window is 1900-2100, and the transition from consumerism to sustainability is expected to begin happening during this century; in fact, empirical data suggests that it may have started already.